Kaldei/KDN/source/content/containers/Kubernetes Basics.md

 ### Basis

-An Ingress is an object that manage external access to services in a cluster (sort of Reverse Proxy).
-When using an Ingress Controller, all services will share a Load Balancer.
+An Ingress is an object that manage external access to services in a cluster (sort of Reverse Proxy / API Gateway).
+When using an Ingress Controller, all services will share one Load Balancer.

-**Ingress only allow the use of HTTP and HTTPS.**

-There are many types of Ingress Controllers: Nginx, Kong, Istio, ...
+There are many types of Ingress Controllers: Nginx, Kong, Istio, AWS Load Balancer Controler, ...

+Notes:

+* **Ingress only allows the use of HTTP and HTTPS.**
+* Ingress can be useful for monitoring: all metrics (latency, throughput, ...) in one place without needed to instrument each app.

 ---